-- To enable children to return to mainstream education, improving their ability to emotionally self-regulate and improve children's mental health. - To have a clear and accessible pathway for accessing support for pupils within mainstream schools. - To work in partnership with home schools, helping them to better understand how to support children with complex SEMH needs and to be equipped to enable successful transitions for pupils back to mainstream provision. - For families of children with SEMH needs to have access to appropriate support and strategies, and to understand how best to support their children. - For families, home schools and SEMH bases to work collaboratively with children to enable them to flourish and make progress within a mainstream school provision.
+- To enable children to return to mainstream education, better able to emotionally self-regulate and with improved emotional wellbeing. - To work in partnership with home schools, helping them to better understand how to support children with complex Social, Emotional Mental Health (SEMH) needs and to be equipped to enable successful transitions for children coming back to mainstream provision. - To have a clear and accessible pathway for accessing support for children within mainstream schools. - To provide families of children with SEMH needs with access to appropriate support and strategies and to understand how best to support their children. - For families, home schools and SEMH bases to work collaboratively with children to enable them to flourish and make progress within a mainstream school provision.